 Students must discuss plans with their advisor before contacting the Senior Director of Student Services to withdraw.
-International students holding visas should discuss how withdrawal will affect their visa status with Global Engagement Office.
+International students holding visas should discuss how withdrawal will affect their visa status with the International Students and Scholars team in the Global Engagement Office.